muw78/amazon-ads-api-connector/readme.md

     ]
 )
 ```
 Please note that all create and update methods expect a list of dictionaries as their only argument.
 This reflects the fact that the Amazon Ads API allows to create or update multiple objects at once.
 To ensure the greatest possible flexibility, the structure of the list and the dictionaries corresponds to the structure specified by the API and described in the API documentation.
+For more information about the structure of the lists and dictionaries, as well for information on data limits per request, please visit the [official documentation](https://advertising.amazon.com/API/docs/en-us/sponsored-products/3-0/openapi/prod).

 ### Request and retrieve a report